Super Science Saturday

 Modeling Tutorials

 I have been chair and on the organizing of a number of modeling tutorials intended for graduate students.
-The foci of these tutorials have been on how to use the Community Earth System Model (CESM), the CICE and Icepack sea ice models, and polar climate modeling.
+The foci of these tutorials have been on how to use the Community Earth System Model (CESM), the CICE and Icepack sea ice models, and polar Earth system modeling.

 AMS Polar Committee

 I chaired and served on the American Meteorological Society (AMS) Committee for Polar Meteorology and Oceanography.
 I organized community meetings virtually in 2021 and in Madison, WI in 2022.
-I also completed an interview with the AMS Clear Skies Ahead podcast about being a polar climate scientist.
+I also completed an interview with the AMS Clear Skies Ahead podcast about being a polar Earth system scientist.